 - Shoo Out the Clowns

-- This Is A Race: They got decidedly cutthroat in their last leg, in contrast with their happy-go-lucky attitudes up to that point, repeatedly saying how they would do anything they had to to stay in the game.
+- This Is a Competition: This Is A Race: They got decidedly cutthroat in their last leg, in contrast with their happy-go-lucky attitudes up to that point, repeatedly saying how they would do anything they had to to stay in the game.

 - Tiny Guy, Huge Girl: Though they're actually the same height, and share clothes because of this.